 Integrating Singing and Theatre Voice Techniques

-Joan Melton is a pioneer in the integration of singing techniques and voice/movement training for the actor.
-The author of two major textbooks, One Voice: Integrating Singing and Theatre Voice Techniques (2nd Ed, Waveland 2012), with Kenneth Tom, PhD, and Singing in Musical Theatre: The Training of Singers and Actors (Allworth 2007), she is an Associate Artist with New York Classical Theatre and teaches internationally.
+Joan Melton is a pioneer in the integration of singing techniques and voice-movement training for actors.
+The author of three groundbreaking textbooks, One Voice: Integrating Techniques across Performance Disciplines (3rd Ed, Waveland 2022), with Kenneth Tom, PhD, Dancing with Voice: A Collaborative Journey across Disciplines (Voice Theatre Solutions 2015), and Singing in Musical Theatre: The Training of Singers and Actors (Allworth 2007), she is an Artistic Associate with New York Classical Theatre and teaches internationally.
 Learn More

 Joan trained at the Central School of Speech and Drama, London, holds a PhD from the University of North Carolina, Chapel Hill, and has Bachelors and Masters degrees in Music from the University of Mississippi, Oxford.